sarsteg/earthquake-mapping-leaflet/README.md

-# earthquake-mapping-leaflet
-Mapping earthquake data using leaflet
+# Mapping Earthquakes using Leaflet